Central Virginia II

 (NOTE: a Battery Street is located downtown by the river.
 Unknown name origin.)

-Fort Early was a square redoubt that was part of the Confederate Outer Defenses (state marker Q-6-1).
+Fort Early was a square redoubt that was part of the Confederate Outer Defenses.
 It was known as the Salem Turnpike Fort during the battle, and renamed after the war.
 Union forces unsuccessfully attacked it soon after it was built.
 Earthworks still exist, located at Vermont, Memorial and Fort Aves., enclosed within a brick wall.
 A 1923 brick building inside the redoubt is the Fort Hill Women's Club.
 A small museum is inside, open by appointment.
-To the south is the Quaker Meeting House (1791, restored 1990), which existed as ruins during the war, and Sandusky (1808), used as Union headquarters during the battle (state marker)
+To the south is the Quaker Meeting House (1791, restored 1990), which existed as ruins during the war, and Sandusky (1808), used as Union headquarters during the battle.
+FORT WIKI

 Fort McCausland was a large crescent-shaped redoubt to protect the westward approach to the city.
 It was known as the Forest Road Fort during the battle, and renamed after the war.
-A Union cavalry unit skirmished near here with forces from this fort, but were driven back.
-Remnants still exist, located on Langhorne Road west of Clifton Street (state marker Q-6-2).
-A CSA outer battery was also located just to the north on Clifton Street on Blackwater Creek.
-No remains.
+A Union cavalry unit skirmished near here with the garrison, but were driven back.
+Remnants still exist, located on Langhorne Road west of Clifton Street.
+A CSA outer battery was also located just to the north on Clifton Street on Blackwater Creek (no remains).
+FORT WIKI

-The Campbell Courthouse Road Fort was located near Falwell Airport (state marker M-60 on Campbell Ave.
+The Campbell Courthouse Road Fort was located on a hill near Falwell Airport (state marker on Campbell Ave.
 (US 501) at US 460, no remains).
 It saw no action.

-The Lexington Turnpike Fort, or Rivermont Fort (state marker Q-6-5), was located at Langhorne Road and Rivermont Ave. (traces may still exist, now site of Villa Maria Academy).
+The Lexington Turnpike Fort, or Rivermont Fort, was located at Langhorne Road and Rivermont Ave. (faint traces may possibly still exist on the landscaped grounds of the Villa mansion (built 1911) at 3012 Rivermont Ave.).
 It saw no action.

-The Amherst Heights Fort (1863), actually two earthwork batteries, was located in Madison Heights along Colony Road on the grounds of the present-day Central Virginia Training Hospital (established 1910) (state marker R-4 removed, traces of earthworks may still exist (?)).
+The Amherst Heights Fort (1863), actually two earthwork batteries, was located in Madison Heights along Colony Road adjacent to the present-day Central Virginia Training Center (established 1910) (traces of earthworks and gun pits still exist on private property).
 It saw no action.

 New London Arsenal